singhripudaman/marvel_rivals_discord_bot/README.md

 ## Commands

-- `!roast <marvel_rivals_username>`: Generates a roast for the given player based on their in-game stats.
+- `/roast <member>`: Generates a roast for the given Discord member based on their in-game stats.
+- `/setusername <member> <in_game_username>`: Sets the in-game username for the specified Discord member.
+- `/getusername [member]`: Retrieves the in-game username for the specified Discord member or the invoking user if no member is specified.
+- `/ping`: Checks the bot's latency.

 ## Roadmap

-- Add more commands for different types of roasts (e.g. roasting a player's favorite hero)
+- Add more commands for different types of roasts (e.g., roasting a player's favorite hero)
-- Add more features for customizing the roasts (e.g. adding a custom image or font)
+- Add more features for customizing the roasts (e.g., adding a custom image or font)
-- Add support for other games (e.g. Overwatch, Apex Legends)
+- Add support for other games (e.g., Overwatch, Apex Legends)